 At the same time we work with our National Networks to improve local services and increase diversity in the workforce at the national level.
 REYN advocates for pro-diversity policies and cooperates with local partners to develop strategies to attract more Roma in the ECD workforce.

-REYN is coordinated by ISSA, the International Step by Step Association.
+REYN is an initiative of ISSA – the International Step by Step Association.

 “Roma” are not a single, homogeneous group of people.
 They can include Romanichals in England; Kalé in Wales and Finland; Travellers in Ireland (who are not Roma), Scotland, Sweden, and Norway; Manouche from France; Gitano from Spain; Sinti from Germany, Poland, Austria, and Italy; Ashakli from Kosovo; Egyptians from Albania; Beyash from Croatia; Romanlar from Turkey; Domari from Palestine and Egypt; Lom from Armenia, and many others.”